richefeu/l-hyphen/sphinxdoc/source/model.rst

 Generalities about DEM methods
 ------------------------------

 The model we have built is substantially similar to a form of DEM.
 The basic concept is to model a material as a collection of rigid elements that interact.
 The materials we are particularly interested in are cells of the plant tissue.
-So we agreed to create polygons to best represent our cells (:numref:`Cells`).
+So, we agreed to create polygons to best represent our cells (:numref:`Cells`).
 The nodes/summits of the polygons would be our discrete elements and we connect them by bars.
 When the bars close the polygon, we call it a cell (:numref:`Cells`).

 .. _Cells: